-The amount of people who regularly ride motorcycles as a primary means of transportation in Seattle has significantly increased over the past couple of years.
-As has been the case with the increase in bicycle ridership throughout Washington state, the growth in numbers among the motorcycle community is likely due to a number of factors.
+The amount of people who regularly ride motorcycles as a primary means of transportation in Seattle and Washington state has significantly increased over the past couple of years.
+Combined with the recent warm weather in the area and we are seeing many motorcycles on the road.

 The low cost to purchase a motorcycle, small size and superior fuel efficiency over other types of vehicles are all factors that make riding a motorcycle appealing.
 At the same time, the growth in motorcycle ridership means more vulnerable riders on the roadways, which means the number of motorcycle accidents is likely to increase simultaneously as well.

 Over the past five years, motorcycle-involved fatal and suspected serious injury crashes have become much more common in our state.
 Consider the following increases:

 - Run off the road crashes: +17.40 percent

 On average, there are 440.6 fatal or serious injury motorcycle collisions in Washington state on average each year.
 We believe many of those are preventable.

 Seattle personal injury lawyer Chris Davis of the Davis Law Group has spent many years representing people seriously injured in motorcycle accidents throughout Washington state.
 Over the years, he has observed his injured motorcycle clients and potential clients repeatedly make the same false assumptions and mistakes after they have been hurt due to the negligence of a driver.

 Now, Mr. Davis has written a book that addresses all of the most common mistakes and errors to make sure that motorcyclists do not get hurt twice.
 "Road to Justice: A Legal Guide to Motorcycle Accident Claims," is free, and information may be priceless.